 Lake whitefish were captured by commercial trap-netters from Big Bay de Noc, Lake Michigan in October 2012 and 2013.
 Total length (TL) was measured to the nearest mm and integer ages were estimated from thin-sectioned otoliths.
 Full collection details for these data are in Belnap (2014).
 As in Belnap (2014), we estimate the mean age required to reach 480 mm TL (i.e., t480), which is the TL at which lake whitefish are fully vulnerable to commercial and tribal harvest in Lake Michigan (Ebener et al., 2008).
 Eqs.
 (1)-(3) were fit to these data using the default Gauss-Newton algorithm of the nls() function in the R environment (R Development Core Team, 2017).
 Starting values were obtained by visually fitting each equation to the observed data (Ritz and Streibig, 2008; Ogle, 2016).
 Alternative starting values were used to confirm that a global rather than a local minimum was obtained (McCullough, 2008; Ogle et al. 201X).
 Results from fitting Eqs.
 (1) and (2) were algebraically rearranged to derive an estimate of t480.
 For each equation, 999 non-parametric bootstrap samples of mean-centered residuals were computed with the nlsBoot() function from the nlstools package v1.0-2 (Baty et al., 2015).
 A t480 was derived for each bootstrap sample for Eqs.
 (1) and (2).
 To further compare the equivalency of Eqs.
 (1)-(3), predicted mean lengths at ages 8 and 20 were computed from each bootstrap sample for all three equations.
-Approximate 90% confidence intervals (CI) for each parameter and derived value were the 5% and 95% percentile values of parameter or derived value estimates.
+Approximate 90% confidence intervals (CI) for each function parameter, derived t480 estimate, and predicted length-at-age were the 5% and 95% percentile values of the 999 bootstrap estimates.
 The 90% confidence intervals were used to eliminate the tail portion of the bootstrapped distributions to better compare the equivalency of estimated parameters and derived values across equations.

 Gillnets were used to capture walleye from two locations in Lake Winnibigoshish in September 2012.
 Total length was measured to the nearest mm, integer ages were estimated from cracked otoliths viewed with a fiber optic light, and sex was determined by visually examining gonads.
-We estimated t432, because 432 mm was the lower end of a protective slot limit for Lake Winnibigoshish walleye at the time data were collected.
+We estimated t432 because 432 mm was the lower end of a protective slot limit for Lake Winnibigoshish walleye at the time data were collected.
 We used extra sum-of-squares tests in a sequential step-down process (as described in Ogle, 2016) to identify which of eight possible models best fit these data.
 The eight models were modifications of Eq.
 (3) where all, two, one, or no parameters differed between the two sexes.
 All models were fit with the default Gauss-Newton algorithm in nls() of R. The confint() function from the MASS package (Venables and Ripley, 2002) was used to construct 95% profile likelihood CI for all function parameters in the final model.
 The profile likelihood method, rather than bootstrapping, was used for these CI to illustrate that the likelihood profile method can be used to estimate CI for t432 from Eq.
 (3).

 Results

 Point estimates for all parameters and derived values, including t480, shared between Eqs.
 (1)-(3) were equivalent (Table 1).
 Confidence intervals for all parameters and derived values shared between Eqs.
 (1)-(3) were similar, but not exactly equal due to the inherent stochasticity of the bootstrap method (Table 1).
-Lake whitefish from the Big Bay de Noc genetic stock reached a total length of 480 mm at approximately 8 years of age.
+Lake whitefish from Big Bay de Noc reached a total length of 480 mm at approximately 8 years of age.